BruceEckel/SummerTechForum-hugo/content/Travel.md

 ## Flying into Gunnison

 -   This is often the fastest, and most expensive, option.
+-   Because of weather, the Gunnison flight can be unreliable.
 -   Alpine Express takes you from the Gunnison airport to Crested Butte.
--   Because of weather, the Gunnison flight can be unreliable.
 -   [Airline tips](https://sites.google.com/site/javaposseroundup/airline-tips)
 -   Montrose airport (about an hour further away than Gunnison) can sometimes be more reliable than Gunnison.
-Southwest Airlines now serves Montrose.
+Southwest Airlines and United now serve Montrose.
 There are services to bring you from Montrose to Crested Butte, or you can rent a car.

 ## Other alternatives